HatchApps/xavier-help/focus.md

 Xavier Focus allows you to select from a library of tools and build a workflow that suits the business processes you have developed around specific accounting jobs such as Tax Returns, Monthly Bookkeeping or Year End.

-Short on time?
-Check out our video as a quickstart:
+Looking for some inspiration on how to use Xavier Focus?
+Check out our [Blog Post](https://xavier-analytics.com/blog/2020/05/29/focus-hacks/) on how to supercharge your processes with Focus here: [LINK](https://xavier-analytics.com/blog/2020/05/29/focus-hacks/)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/MnBT8GZxLuQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+For a guide to our latest Focus Update, introducing [Repeating Flows](/focus.html#repeating-flows), you can watch a quick [video guide](https://www.youtube.com/channel/UCFnpyIWi_tp9V39eThdcYPA) here: [LINK]()

 ## Focus Glossary